 WHAT TO LOOK FOR

-Here are our top tips for buying a Defender Tdi.
-Discuss prospective buys on our message boards, too.
+Here are our top tips for buying a Tdi-engined Land Rover Defender.

 On the 200Tdi, fuel rail return pipes disintegrate; symptoms include the smell of diesel and visible leaks.
-They can be replaced with plastic tubing.
+They can be quite easily replaced.

 With the 300Tdi, timing-belt edges shred on early engines.
 This can be rectified by using different belt pulleys.
 The belt can be checked through the wading-plug hole, using a small bulb.
 Check the service record; if a belt change isn’t recorded, it needs doing immediately.